Xp101T7/Xp101T7.github.io/_posts/2023-10-26-Ingredients list cheap eats.md

 ---
-title: Ingredients list cheap eats
+title: Ingredients List Cheap Healthy Eats
 date: 2023-10-26 12:00:00 -500
-categories: [Health,Food]
+categories:
+  - Health
+  - Food
-tags: [Health,CheapEating,Recipe,Food]
+tags:
+  - Health
+  - CheapEating
+  - Recipe
+  - Food
 ---

 > There is no great genius without some touch of madness.